 How to Protect Your Rights

 Because you do have rights to protect you when you are injured on the job, it’s important to ensure that you in turn protect those rights.
 In order to ensure your rights, the most important step is to report the injury to your employer as soon as possible.
-Depending on the nature of your injury, you may not be able to report it right away if you need to seek immediate medical attention.
+Depending on the nature of your injury, you may not be able to file a work-related accident report right away if you need to seek immediate medical attention.
 But most states do require that injured employees report the incident within a certain period of time, from the same day to within a few days after the accident.

 Along with notifying your employer of your condition, you also need to file a claim through workers’ compensation court or through your state’s industrial court.
 This claim formally notifies the court, your employer and your employer’s insurance company of your condition.
 After your claim is successfully filed, your rights are effective immediately.

 Consult a Paterson Workers’ Compensation Lawyer

 Workers’ compensation law can be complex, so consulting a Paterson workers’ compensation lawyer can greatly benefit your case.
-The professional team at The Law Offices of Peter Davis understands the complexities of workers’ comp law, and we’ve been helping our Paterson, New Jersey community fight for compensation for almost 30 years.
-Contact us today discuss your situation with an experienced Paterson workers’ compensation lawyer.
+Our team of attorneys at The Law Offices of Peter Davis understands the complexities of workers’ comp law, and we’ve been helping our Paterson, New Jersey community fight for compensation for almost 30 years.